IshanKashyap01/IshanKashyap01/Commit Tags.md

 no need to have all of them in a repo.
 Some are more granular while some are more inclusive to suit all purposes.

+There are repos that pre-date this convention and some have a simpler version that is still followed in them for consistency.

 ## Common For All

 ### Add